 Along with the traditional columbines here, we have some hybrids as well.
 One is Aquilegia x hybrida Pink Bonnets.
 Their blooms remind me of the tablecloths that can be seen upon the round tables at some lavish event.
 The bloom’s petals hang downward in what is called a nodding manner.
 We have some that are completely white when they bloom too, which carries a real sense of elegance about the blooms.

 I recently discovered a variety named Aquilegia “Pom Poms.”
-These have blooms like those on my Pink Bonnets variety except they are very double.
+These have blooms like those on my Pink Bonnets variety except they are very full.
 The extra full blooms take their elegance to an entirely different level.
 The plants seem to need little care to do well, in my experience the less care the better for top notch performance.

-Here are a few beautiful varieties to consider; however, keep in mind there are many more that can be checked out to fit your garden or landscaping needs (Some of the names alone make me want them for my gardens.):
+Here are a few beautiful varieties to consider; however, keep in mind there are many more that can be checked out to fit your garden or landscaping needs (some of the names alone make me want them for my gardens):

 - Rocky Mountain Blue or Colorado Blue Columbine (These are the ones that are the Colorado State Flower.)

-- Aquilegia x hybrida Pink Bonnets (A favorite of mine.)
+- Aquilegia x hybrida Pink Bonnets (A favorite of mine)